rob1997/TrackGenerator/README.md

 You can get the generated Vertices and Spline via `TrackGenerator.Spline` and `TrackGenerator.Vertices`.

+## How it Works

+If you would like to know how it works, I've a dev-log entry on it [here](https://rob1997.github.io/devlog/log-2.html)

 ## Contributing

 If you'd like to contribute to the project, you can fork the repository and create a pull request.
 You can also create an issue if you find any bugs or have any feature requests.